Organizations in Sustainable Business Operations:

 Water for Humans is a nonprofit social venture enterprise working to bring sanitation and clean water to communities in need through partnerships with local communities, NGOs, social entrepreneurs, universities and governments.
 These partnerships ensure clean drinking water, create local jobs and protect local water assets.

 Over 884 million people in the world do not have access to potable water and over 2.5 billion lack proper sanitation.
 Potable water shortages and contaminated water sources are some of the leading causes of illness and death worldwide, resulting in waterborne diseases such as diarrhea, cholera, typhoid and parasite infections.

 West African Vocational Schools

-West African Vocational Schools is a Christian, Seattle-based nonprofit that works with local leaders to teach job skills to people in Guinea-Bissau, one of the smallest and poorest countries in the world.
+West African Vocational Schools is a Christian, Seattle-based nonprofit that teaches job skills to people in Guinea-Bissau, one of the smallest and poorest countries in the world.

 World Bicycle Relief

 World Bicycle Relief’s mission is to provide access to independence and livelihood through the power of bicycles.

 Compared to walking, bicycles represent an enormous leap in productivity and access to healthcare, education and economic development opportunities.
 The simple, sustainable nature of bicycles empowers individuals, their families and their communities.